mm-zzg/vchub-en-v50/docs/management-platform/alarming/index.md

 **View Real-Time Alarm Data**

-You can use the [Realtime Alarm](../../2d-visualization/controls/alarm/real-time-alarm/index.md) control to view alarm data.
+The [Realtime Alarm](../../2d-visualization/controls/alarm/real-time-alarm/index.md) control can be used to view the real-time alarm data.

 ![alt text](3.png)

 **View Historical Alarm Data**

-You can view alarm data using the [Historical Alarm](../../2d-visualization/controls/alarm/historical-alarm/index.md) control.
+The [Historical Alarm](../../2d-visualization/controls/alarm/historical-alarm/index.md) control can be used to view the historical alarm data.

 ![alt text](4.png)